dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

 ==============

-The main pgcopydb operation is the clone operation, and for historical and user friendlyness reasons three aliases are available that implement the same operation:
+The main pgcopydb operation is the clone operation, and for historical and user friendliness reasons two aliases are available that implement the same operation:

 ::